 Do you have a class that would allow me to bring my children of different ages to at the same time?

 Yes!
-Musikgarten has mixed-age (all-age) classes called "All Together Now!" which allow families with children under five years to be in one class at the same time.
+Musikgarten has mixed-age (all-age) classes which allow families with children under five years to be in one class at the same time.
 The program is based on adapting nursery rhymes to a music and movement format, offering something for all ages!
 Though these classes are especially convenient for families with siblings and foster children, you certainly don't have to have multiple children to enroll for a mixed-age class.
 Babies, toddlers, and preschoolers very often enjoy watching and interacting with one another, and there's an element of a "family dynamic" even when the children aren't related.
 (It's a little like getting together with a bunch of cousins for music time!)

 As my child gets older, there are more and more activities available to children, and we can only sign up for a certain number of things!
 I want my children to have a variety of experiences, so why should I stick with music classes?